Tamely/WraithEngine/Docs/DistributedWraithEngineDesign.md

 - Delete removes the entire Instance subtree, strips all descendant entries from `ObjectDetailsById` and `MeshInstances`, and clears any selections pointing at deleted objects
 - New object creation always parents to the "world" `SceneFolder` (direct child of `DataModel`); valid built-in templates are `Folder`, `Mesh`, `Light`, `Camera`, and `Actor`
 - Added 16 focused tests in `Tests/SceneLifecycleTests.cpp` covering create, duplicate, delete, all rejection cases, uniqueness generation, and snapshot rehydration
+- The object lifecycle commands are now fully wired through the browser editor shell: `HeadlessCommandType` and `ParseRemoteViewportCommand` were extended for `create_object`, `duplicate_object`, and `delete_object`; `object_created` and `object_deleted` events are now serialized and broadcast to all connected clients
+- The outliner gained an Add dropdown (Folder, Mesh, Light, Camera, Actor templates), a Delete toolbar button active when an object is selected, and right-click context menus on every scene item with Duplicate and Delete entries; all three operations dispatch through the same authoritative command/event path
+- The `RemoteViewportCommand` TypeScript union was extended for the three new command types; the event dispatch block in `viewport.tsx` handles `object_created` and `object_deleted` by triggering a session snapshot refresh so the outliner updates automatically

 ## 1. Executive Summary
 WraithEngine will evolve from a single-process native editor into a distributed platform with one shared C++ engine runtime that supports two execution styles: